It’s not too late to join the Beyond 18 study!

 Remember, this version of the study is only for people who have not previously done a Beyond 18 survey.
 If you have already done the Survey of Young People, we will contact you with a unique, private link to the next version.

-Wave 2 of the Survey of Young People is also open!
+Wave 3 of the Survey of Young People is about to open!

-If you’ve previously completed the Beyond 18 Survey of Young People, we would really appreciate it if you could take part in our second Beyond 18 survey.
-You do not need to do anything until we contact you.
-When it is time, we will send you a unique, private link to the Wave 2 survey.
+If you’ve previously completed the Beyond 18 Survey of Young People, we would really appreciate it if you could take part in our final Beyond 18 survey.
+We will be trying to contact everyone who has completed Wave 1 and/or Wave 2 in August 2017.
+When it is time, we will send you a unique, private link to the Wave 3 survey.
 You will get another $50 gift card for completing the survey.

 Staying in the study is really important for making your experiences and contributions to the study mean something.
 Your first contribution to the Survey of Young People Leaving Care gave us really important information about how the Out of Home Care system is working and how care leavers can be better supported when they leave care.
 The results of this survey will be available soon.

-By doing Wave 2, you can help make the study stronger and more meaningful.
+By doing Wave 3, you can help make the study stronger and more meaningful.
 It helps us get a much better idea of how things change over time, what happens when young people leave care and what supports they need.
+There’s power in numbers so every person matters!
 Staying involved means that you can really make a difference!

 Surveys of Carers and Caseworkers